jenny0741/final_project/README.md

 2. Does the level of blood sugar (FBS) in the patient contribute to a heart attack?
 3. Does a higher cholestoral level contribute to a heart attack?
 4. Can the level of chest pain be related to the risk of a heart attack?
+5. Does the location of the patient corrolate with the risk of heart disease?

 ## Data Source
 Data files were sourced from the UCI Machine Learning Repository.
-The data files were coverted to csv files and cleaned before analysis.
+The dataset were in csv formate which were imported into Pandas for cleaning before analysis.
+There were a lorg amount of

 [Cleaveland dataset csv](Resources/processed_cleveland.csv)